khanhh-vu/Lumiere_Student_Profiles/README.md

 `functions/api/data.js` automatically serves that exact route.

-Required folder layout (functions must sit at the project root, as siblings of your static files — not inside a build output folder):
+Required folder layout (functions must sit at the project root, as siblings of the static files — not inside a build output folder):

 ```
 your-repo/